Manufactured & Mobilehome Insignia

 An insignia of approval from HCD shows that the unit complies with the laws and building standards in effect at the time the insignia of approval was issued.
 The HCD insignia measures 1-1/2 inches by 3 inches and is dark red or black for either a commercial modular or a special purpose commercial modular.
 All California insignias have an imprinted number.
 Insignias are attached to the unit at the time that they are manufactured or replaced if lost or damaged beyond recognition.
 The law requires that they be attached at all times, especially prior to both the initial sale and resale of the unit.
 A color brochure that graphically demonstrates these insignias may be found within the Insignia of Approval Information Booklet (coming soon).

-If your California insignia is missing or is damaged beyond recognition, you may request a replacement by submitting a fully completed form HCD MH 416 (PDF) or HCD 416 Spanish (PDF) and the required fees for each transportable section to:
+If your California insignia is missing or is damaged beyond recognition, you may request a replacement by submitting a fully completed Application for Replacement Insignia (PDF), form HCD MH 416, or Solicitud de Sustitución de la Insignia (PDF), formulario HCD MH 416 SP, and the required fees for each transportable section to:

 HCD-Manufactured Housing Program